 - Research and thesis: the research course focuses on the study of qualitative research methods and the development of case studies.
 The thesis project demonstrates the culmination of all of the student’s theoretical, clinical and therapeutic skills.

-The total amount of practica time comes to approximately 700 hours.
+The total amount of clinical placement time comes to approximately 700 hours.
 The requirements from the Canadian Art Therapy Association educational guidelines are that students have a minimum of 350 hours of direct client contact.
 Some students may be required to do the recommended 400 hours of direct client contact.
-400 hours qualifies a student for an honours practica internship.
+400 hours qualifies a student for an honours clinical placement internship.

 Breakdown of the 700 hours: